callpraths/callpraths.github.io/_drafts/promises-to-my-child.markdown

 ### Live my life through him, or sacrifice my happiness for him

-This one is a particularly insidious one, given my background.
+This is a particularly insidious one, given my background.
 I will build happiness with him, and include him in all I want for myself.
 I can not be happy in the present through self-sacrifice and the expectations that arise from it will cause bitterness in later days.

 ### Have expectations from him once he is an adult

 Kids take, you give.
 Period.

 Expectations arise most where the love is strongest.
-I will watch out to create the distance between my desires and his independence that will let us be good friends unto the end of my days.
+I will to create the distance between my desires and his independence that will let us be good friends unto the end of my days.